moderndatacompany/dataos.info/docs/resources/lens/bi_integration/tableau.md

     This section defines the details of user's Tableau credentials and project configuration:

     - **project_name:** The name of the Tableau project where the data will be synced.
-Replace "sample" with user's actual project name.
-If the project already don't exist, tableau will create a new project with the given name.
+Replace "<sample>" with the actual project name.
+If the project does not already exist, Tableau will create a new project with the given name.

-    - **username:** Your Tableau account username.
+    - **username:** Tableau account username, typically the email ID used to log in to Tableau.

-    - **password:** Your Tableau account password.
+    - **password:** Tableau account password.

-    - **site_id:** The site ID that you are connected to in Tableau.
+    - **site_id:** The site ID associated with the current Tableau connection.

-    - **server_address:** The URL of user's Tableau server.
+    - **server_address:** The URL of the Tableau server.
 Replace it with the correct server address (e.g., https://prod-apnortheast-a.online.tableau.com).
-You can obtain these when you **log in** to Tableau.
-You’ll see the **URL** like below:
+This information can be obtained upon logging in to Tableau.
+The URL will appear as follows:

         > https://prod-apnortheast-a.online.tableau.com/#/site/iamgroot1086a891fef336/home